solotrainingcp/VinforDataThon/TechnicalReport.md

 # Datathon 2026 Round 1 — Revenue and COGS Forecasting

 ## 1. Project Overview

-This project solves the revenue forecasting task in Datathon 2026 Round 1.
-The goal is to predict daily `Revenue` and `COGS` for the period from `2023-01-01` to `2024-07-01`.
+This repository contains my solution for the revenue forecasting task in **Datathon 2026 Round 1**.
+The objective is to predict daily `Revenue` and `COGS` for the period from `2023-01-01` to `2024-07-01`.

-The final solution is an ensemble forecasting pipeline that combines three main components:
+The final solution is a leakage-aware time-series ensemble pipeline.
+It combines:

 1. A **Recent-Period Seasonal Ensemble**
 2. A **Direct XGBoost Time-Series Model**
 3. A **Final Calibration and Blending Layer**

-The main idea behind the solution is that the latest years in the training data are more representative of the hidden test period than older historical data.
-Therefore, the model gives stronger importance to recent sales patterns while still using older years to learn long-term seasonality.
+The main idea is that the latest years in the training data are more representative of the hidden test period than older historical years.
+Therefore, the model gives stronger importance to recent sales patterns while still using older data to learn long-term seasonality.

 ---

+## 2. Repository Structure

+The main notebook contains the full end-to-end workflow:

+* data loading
+* data cleaning
+* exploratory data analysis
+* feature engineering
+* time-based validation
+* seasonal ensemble modeling
+* XGBoost modeling
+* final blending and calibration
+* submission file generation
+* feature importance / explainability analysis

+All source code needed to reproduce the final submission is included in the notebook.

+---

-## 2. Data Sources
+## 3. Data Sources

 The main target file is `sales.csv`, which contains daily historical values of `Date`, `Revenue`, and `COGS`.